lutraconsulting/MDAL/docs/source/drivers/h2i.rst

 MDAL supports reading of the H2i mesh format.

-This driver can be used to read FLO-2D mesh (1D, 2D).
 H2i mesh structure is a quad tree structure defined by nodes a the center of quad and by links that, at each side of quads, represents the interface between quad.
+As quads can be cut by ridge edges, the structure can't be consideded as a real quad tree structure, some faces could not be quads and have more than 4 vertices.
+The geometries of face are defined in a GPKG file and MDAL use only this file to build the mesh frame.

 Files of H2i format are:
-* a json file with some information about the mesh (mesh name, crs, reference time and time steps) and relative path of the  other files defining the mesh and its dataset groups.
+* a json file with some information about the mesh (mesh name, crs, reference time and time steps) and relative path of the other files defining the mesh and its dataset groups
 * text file containing the nodes information
 * text file containing the links information
 * text file containing the time step